anthonymcglone2022/style-guidelines/README.md

 ## 6. Indexes

-There should be guidelines on the organisation and number of levels in an index.
+There should be guidelines on the organisation and the number of levels in an index.

-- Guidelines on how to best index task, concept and reference topics on a website.
+- Guidelines on how to best index *task*, *concept* and *reference* topics on a website.
-- Guidelines on how to best index other items (such as a book index).
+- Guidelines on how to best index other items (e.g. book index).
-- Guidelines on the size of index entries (e.g. number of index entries per topic).
+- Guidelines on the size of index entries (e.g. the number of index entries per topic).
 - Guidelines on the number of levels in an index.
 - Guidelines on the locators in an index.